astorfi/deep-clustering-kmeans/README.md

 ### DCN: Deep Clustering Network
-I found the official implementation of deep clustering network (DCN) is outdated (https://github.com/boyangumn/DCN-New).
+A fork of(https://github.com/xuyxu/Deep-Clustering-Network)[https://github.com/xuyxu/Deep-Clustering-Network].
 This repo is a re-implementation of DCN using PyTorch.

 #### Introduction
 An interesting work that jointly performs unsupervised dimension reduction and clustering using a neural network autoencoder.